|

 Place Louis Lepine on Ile de la Cité.

-hidden treasure buried under mountains of worthless junk,
+For hidden treasure buried under mountains of junk, rummage in the flea

 Malls and